 DUE date: This scholarship runs in 2 cycles: one due in October, and the other due in March.
-The next deadlines are October 6, 2020 and March 3, 2021.
-The October cycle would cover SST units leaving in May 2021 and Fall 2021.
-The March cycle also applies to Spring 2022 SST units.
+The next deadline is March 3, 2021.
+The March cycle applies to Fall 2021 and Spring 2022 SST units.

 The Fund for Education Abroad (FEA) offers general and dedicated scholarships ranging from $1,250 to $10,000.
 Applicants complete one application and are considered for scholarships they meet the criteria for (including scholarships for athletes, LGBTQI students, etc.).